 Information literacy is the ability to locate, evaluate, and use information effectively.
 Education in these skills is a central goal of the library program at UW-Manitowoc.
-Please contact Peggy Turnbull if you would like to arrange to have an instructional session.
+Please contact Anthony Sigismondi if you would like to arrange to have an instructional session.
 This can be held either in the classroom or in the F139 teaching lab for a hands-on session.

 The topics listed below are particularly helpful for the academic success of feshmen and sophomore students.
 A session may include more than one topic and can provide time for student practice, depending upon the length of the class.
 More information is available from the links provided.